mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``session``: Required string.
 See `commonOptions_session`_.

-  The client entity associated with this session SHOULD specify true for `useMultipleMongoses <entity_client_useMultipleMongoses_>`_.
-This is advised because multiple mongos connections are necessary to test session pinning.

-The MongoClient and mongos on which to run the ``configureFailPoint`` command is determined by the ``session`` argument (after resolution to a session entity).
+The mongos on which to set the fail point is determined by the ``session`` argument (after resolution to a session entity).
 Test runners MUST error if the session is not pinned to a mongos server at the time this operation is executed.

+If the driver exposes an API to target a specific server for a command, the test runner SHOULD use the the client entity associated with the the session to execute the ``configureFailPoint`` command.
+In this case, the test runner MUST also ensure that this command is excluded from the list of observed command monitoring events for this client (if applicable).
+If such an API is not available, test runners MUST create a new MongoClient that is directly connected to the session's pinned server for this operation.
+The new MongoClient instance MUST be closed once the command has finished executing.

-When executing this operation, the test runner MUST keep a record of both the fail point and session (or pinned mongos server) so that the fail point can be disabled on the same mongos server after the test.
-The test runner MUST also ensure that the ``configureFailPoint`` command is excluded from the list of observed command monitoring events for this client (if applicable).
+When executing this operation, the test runner MUST keep a record of both the fail point and pinned mongos server so that the fail point can be disabled on the same mongos server after the test.

 An example of this operation follows::